TomHarrop/ird-5acc-paper/ms/manuscript.md

 ## Transcriptomic patterns can in multispecies experiments can be detected with PCA

-In RNAseq experiment that compares multiple conditions from multiple species, like ours, mapping bias and species specific expression are always mixed together.
-This issue could be addressed by avoiding to directly compare samples from different species.
-Interaction factor in linear models instead can help performing indirect comparison.
+In RNAseq experiments that compare (multiple conditions from) multiple species, useful and reliable expression pattern are often layered under various sources of noise or of unreliable information: thoat noise is a mix of mapping bias and species specific expression values that are unrelated to the conditions of interest.

-OR
+We have successfully used PCA to detect and remove those layers of unreliable information and to reveal expression patterns that are concealed underneath them.

-In RNAseq experiment that compares multiple conditions from multiple species, useful and reliable expression pattern are often layered under various sources of noise or of unreliable information: a mix of mapping bias and species specific expression unrelated to the conditions of interest.
+We have achieved this by running PCA on rlog transformed and normalized counts [***rlog deseq2 citation***].

 ## Multiple transcription factor families are co-expressed in the branch meristems across species

 We have used principal component (PC) analysis to group genes that behave similarly in the various species.
 The first PC successfully groups genes that are co-expressed across the species.
 Many transcription factor families are enriched among those genes ***(Fig-04, Suppl-Fig-01)***.

 . **Presentation of the stage/time course, checking some genes by Q-PCR (perhaps other genes necessary which could be include in the next fluidgm)**